 Carnival in Badajoz is one of the most anticipated events of the whole year!
 Declared as a Festivity of National Tourist Interest.
 The locals love to dress up and put on a show and that’s exactly what they do!
 The region is famous for it’s incredibly dedicated performers who go above and beyond to wow their crowds.
 If you’r heading to Badajoz for the Carnival, make sure you pull out an amazing costume!

 What makes this Carnival so special is it’s location.
 Not only is it in the beautiful, warm Canary Islands but the main hub of the festival is held literally right on the beach.
 A perfect mix of Latin beauty mixed with the circus themes of Cadiz, Carnival Las Palmas is a completely desirable alternative if you can’t make it to the larger festivals.

 Carnival in Barcelona is a whole different world of it’s own!
 Known as lavish and a little more flamboyant the Carnival Sitges is a hot spot for the LGBT world. the festival hosts some amazing shows, drag pageants and outrageous street parties.
 The idea behind this fesitval is to desguise yourself and become new person, do what you want and be who you want!

-If you’re thinking of checking out Carnival this year, head to our events page and check out the details to our weekend trips to Cadiz!
+If you’re thinking of celebrating Carnival in Spain this year, head to our events page and check out the details to our weekend trips to Cadiz!
 We will go there every year!
 Last but not least,if your are looking for a place to buy a costume at discount, check out Fiestas Paco, Madrid’s most costumes store in the city centre!
 To check on cheap flights, hotels and rental car deals, click here!